Register for a Seat

 Computer-Based Test Information

-Beginning in 2020, diplomates of the ABPMR will begin web-based longitudinal assessment using CertLink, which replaces the MOC Examination to fulfill MOC Part III.
-The MOC Examination will be offered through 2020, after which this exam will be retired.
-Pearson VUE, a computer-based testing vendor, will administer the computer-based MOC Examination* at multiple locations across the country simultaneously.
+The ABPMR works with Pearson VUE, a computer-based testing vendor, to administer our computer-based exams* at multiple locations across the country simultaneously.
 This page covers how the exam administration process works at Pearson VUE so that you can focus on preparing for the examination rather than worrying about logistics.

-Feel free to bookmark this page and return to it when you have questions about our procedures for Maintenance of Certification (MOC).
+Feel free to bookmark this page and return to it when you have questions about our procedures for Spinal Cord Injury Medicine.

 *All examinations offered by the ABPMR are administered at Pearson VUE except for sports medicine which is administered by the American Board of Family Medicine at Prometric Testing Centers nationwide.